EmmanuelOgiji/MintelGeolocation/README.md

 ##Overview
 This python3 project comprises of the following:
 - the src directory houses an application which does the following:
     - Gets a list of ip addresses from the ip_addresses.txt file.
 These serve to represent the IP addresses from the users in the scenario given.
 The IP Addresses were sourced from [TOR's exit relay list](https://check.torproject.org/torbulkexitlist).
+There are 550 ip addresses included in the file.
+This satisfies the sample size requirement of greater than 500 but below 10000.
 Capability was added as well to allow another text file be used if needed.
     - For each of these ip addresses:
-        - uses the [IP Geolocation API](https://ipgeolocation.io/documentation/ip-geolocation-api.html) to get details on the location/geolocation of this IP address
+        - uses the [IP-API Geolocation API](https://ip-api.com/docs/api:json) to get details on the location/geolocation of this IP address.
+Note that this API has a limit of 45 requests/minute thus retry mechanism and exponential backoff are used.
         - uses the location details to get details on the weather in that location.
 This is done using the [OpenWeatherMapAPI](https://openweathermap.org/current)
         - creates a data frame holding all of this information
         - add said data frame to a csv file (called output.csv)
     - Then uses the output to produce and display groups, aggregations and visualizations.
 These include:
         - Grouping:
-            - Grouping the data by city, country and continents
+            - Grouping the data by city, country and region
-            - Displaying Details on IPs from continent:Europe
+            - Displaying Details on IPs from region:Quebec
             - Displaying Details on IPs from the country:USA
             - Displaying Details on IPs from the city:Seattle
         - Aggregation and Visualizations:
-            - Aggregation: Average Temperature in Continents
+            - Aggregation: Average Temperature in Countries
-            - Aggregation: Mean Max/Min Temperature in Continents
+            - Aggregation: Mean Max/Min Temperature in Countries
-            - Figure 1: Bar chart comparing Average Temperature in Continents
+            - Figure 1: Bar chart comparing Average Temperature in Countries
-            - Figure 2: Bar chart comparing Mean Max/Min Temperature in Continents
+            - Figure 2: Bar chart comparing Mean Max/Min Temperature in Countries
 - the test directory contains unit tests that utilize mocking to just check the functionality of the application
 - a Dockerfile used to build a Docker image with the application.
 This is used to satisfy the requirements for the deployment process to be **repeatable**, be run using **docker** and **via a single command**
 - the .circleci directory contains a config.yml file which uses CircleCI to put in a CI/CD pipeline for the application.
 The pipeline: